SPCK Bear Put Spread Strategy

 SPCK thesis for this bear put spread

 SPCK bear put spread positions are structurally moderately bearish; the modeled P&L assumes European-style exercise at expiration and ignores early assignment, transaction costs, dividends paid before expiry on the stock leg (when present), and the bid-ask spread on the listed chain.
-SPCK positions also carry Financial Services sector concentration risk; news flow inside the sector (peer earnings, regulatory shifts, supply-chain headlines) can move SPCK alongside the broader basket even when SPCK-specific fundamentals are unchanged.
+SPCK positions also carry Communication Services sector concentration risk; news flow inside the sector (peer earnings, regulatory shifts, supply-chain headlines) can move SPCK alongside the broader basket even when SPCK-specific fundamentals are unchanged.
 Long-premium structures like a bear put spread on SPCK are particularly exposed to IV-crush risk through scheduled events (earnings, FDA decisions, central-bank meetings) where IV typically contracts post-event regardless of the directional outcome.
 Always rebuild the position from current SPCK chain quotes before placing a trade.

 Frequently asked questions